umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/block-editor/block-grid-editor.md

 * **Amount** - Sets the minimum and/or the maximum number of Blocks that should be allowed at the root of the layout.
 * **Live editing mode** - Enabling this option will allow you to see the changes as you are editing them.
 * **Editor width** - Overwrites the width of the property editor.
 This field takes any valid CSS value for "max-width".
 For example: 100% or 800px.
-* **Grid Columns** - Define the number of columns in your grid layout.
+* **Grid Columns** - Define the number of columns in your Block Grid.
 The default is 12 columns.
 * **Layout Stylesheet** - Replaces the built-in Layout Stylesheet.
 Additionally, you can retrieve the default layout stylesheet to use as a base for your own inspiration or for writing your own stylesheet.
 * **Create Button Label** - Overwrites the label on the Create button.